aydenlong/final_project_preposal/preposal.md

 # Preproposal

 ## What idea(s) do you have for your final project?
-# 1. Movie Trivia/Jeopardy Game
+Movie Trivia/Jeopardy Game
-# 2. Movie Recommendation/Review System
+Movie Recommendation/Review System
-# 3.

-TODO

 ## If you plan to collaborate with one or two classmates, what are their names?

-# No Partners
+No Partners

-TODO

 ## Do you have any questions of your own?

-TODO